 July 4th – 7th 2015

-At the beginning of July we were delighted to welcome a group of 44 children and adults from Verneuil en Halatte, the village in France twinned with Great and Little Shelford.
-We were on tenterhooks until the final moment as to whether the visit was to take place at all.
-There had been a strike in Calais in the early part of that week that had caused enormous disruption, but luckily all was well by the time the group left.
+At the beginning of July, we were delighted to welcome a group of 44 children and adults from Verneuil en Halatte, the village in France twinned with Great and Little Shelford.
+We were on tenterhooks until the final moment as to whether the visit was to take place at all as there had been a strike in Calais in the early part of that week that had caused enormous disruption, but luckily all was well by the time the group left.
 The sun shone throughout the visit and everything went exactly to plan.

 Our visitors spent the first day with their host families.
 In many cases friendships were being renewed, but for others it was their first experience of twinning.
-Many host families got together to share a meal and then give their guests a taste of what our area has to offer.
+Many host families got together to share a meal and then gave their guests a taste of what our area has to offer.
 Others stayed in the village and enjoyed spending time together outside.
-In the evening we all assembled for a ceilidh at the rugby club.
+In the evening, we all assembled for a ceilidh at Shelford Rugby club.
 This has become a regular feature of our visits and is much appreciated by French and English alike.

-The following morning, the younger children went to Shelford School, where they had a wonderful time having a tour of the school, visiting most of the classes, watching a play rehearsal and having a school lunch.
-They all had a lovely time, and were reluctant to leave at the end of the morning.
-We are grateful to the school for welcoming the children so warmly.
+The following morning, the younger children went to Shelford School where they had a wonderful time having a tour of the school, visiting most of the classes, watching a play rehearsal and having a school lunch.
+They all had a lovely time and were reluctant to leave at the end of the morning.
+We were grateful to the school for welcoming the children so warmly.

-The next visit to Verneuil will be in Spring 2016, with a return visit to Shelford in July.
+The next visit to Verneuil will be in Spring 2016, with a return visit to Shelford in July 2016.